-- the evidence and procedures that may be used by the manufacturer to demonstrate that a medical device is safe and performs as intended by the manufacturer and conforms to the Essential Principles of Safety and Performance for Medical Devices; - the procedures that should apply to each class of device such that the regulatory demands increase with the risk class of the medical device - the process by which a Regulatory Authority, or Conformity Assessment Body appointed by or acting on behalf of the Regulatory Authority, may confirm that such procedures are properly applied by the manufacturer;
+- the evidence and procedures that may be used by the manufacturer to demonstrate that a medical device is safe and performs as intended by the manufacturer and conforms to the Essential Principles of Safety and Performance for Medical Devices; - the conformity assessment elements that should apply to each class of device such that the regulatory demands increase with the risk class of the medical device; - the process by which a RA, or CAB appointed by or acting on behalf of the RA, may confirm that such elements are properly applied by the manufacturer; and

-• the Declaration of Conformity, the manufacturer's written attestation that it has correctly applied the conformity assessment procedures relevant to the classification of the device.
+• the manufacturer's written attestation that it has correctly applied the conformity assessment elements relevant to the classification of the device, i.e. the 'Declaration of Conformity'.